GovTechSG/seed-documentation/README.md

 # Overview

+!>  An issue has been identified with Cloudflare services on June 21 06:34AM UTC.
+Users may not be able to access the Internet and Cloudflare protected SGTS services using Cloudflare WARP.
+While we are monitoring the Cloudflare status page, please turn off WARP to access the internet.
+You may also visit the [Cloudflare status page](https://www.cloudflarestatus.com/) for recent updates on this issue.

 Security Suite for Engineering Endpoint Devices (SEED) is a Mobile Device Management (MDM) platform for the Government Commercial Cloud (GCC) 2.0 environment.

 It includes the following components: